Last updated

 Cons

-• Limited advanced features: Lacks in-depth analytics and complex reporting, which might be a drawback for larger creative businesses with more sophisticated needs.
+• Limited advanced features: Lacks in-depth analytics and complex reporting needed by larger creative teams of 20-50.

-• Limited customer support: Primarily offers email support and an online help center, which might not be sufficient for users who prefer immediate assistance.
+• Limited customer support: Primarily email support, which may be insufficient for teams needing immediate assistance.

 Prices and plans